On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of -K a hler structures

 In this method, the following observation plays a prominent role. \begin{proposition}[{\cite[Proposition 4.12]{RWZ21}}] Let $\pi: \mathcal{X} \> B$ be a differentiable family of compact complex $n$-dimensional manifolds and $\Omega_t$ a family of real $(p,p)$-forms with $p< n$, depending smoothly on $t$.
 Assume that $\Omega_0$ is a transverse $(p,p)$-form on $X_0$.
-Then $\Omega_t$ is also transverse on $X_t$ for small $t$. \end{proposition} This proposition actually shows that any smooth real extension of a transverse $(p,p)$-form is still transverse.
-So the obstruction to extend a $d$-closed transverse $(p,p)$-form on a compact complex manifold only lies in the $d$-closedness.
-We will present the proof of Theorem \ref{c-p-kahler} in Section \ref{proof pkahler}.
+Then $\Omega_t$ is also transverse on $X_t$ for small $t$. \end{proposition}